nadirhussainnn/ransomware-detector/README.md

 The monitor is designed to collect real-time metrics from the file system, system resources, system security, access patterns, disk, and user inputs.
 It runs every 1 second, in an infinite loop (until closed), to keep an eye on events happening in the directory, and in specific parts of the system such as the registry.
 The choice of 1 second is made based on the fact that monitoring files continuously in short duration can be resource consuming and can make the system slow where it runs, while also it is not kept high to make sure the anomaly (if any), is detected very quickly, without causing too much harm.

-The monitor captures the following file system events:
+The monitor captures the following file system events: <br>
     - ***File Creation:*** Detection of new files being created. <br>
     - ***File Modification:*** Changes made to existing files, changes such as content, permission and  movement of files. <br>
     - ***File Deletion:*** Files being deleted from the system. <br>